cu-nil/chnotes/pages/author.md

 ***Last author/s*** usually involve more senior scholars, who write, supervise, fund, administrate, and place, contributing meaningfully also to selected areas of deep expertise.

-Assitant credits not rising to the level of authorship.
+Ad-hoc contributions not rising to the level of authorship can be credited in the attribution footnote.

 ## Considerations